-Figure 57.
+Figure 52.
 44-Pin Thin Quad Flat Package

-7.3 ORDERING INFORMATION
+8.3 ORDERING INFORMATION

-Each device is available for production in user programmable version (OTP) as well as in factory coded version (ROM).
-OTP devices are shipped to customer with a default blank content FFh, while ROM factory coded parts contain the code sent by customer.
+Each device is available for production in user programmable version (OTP).
+OTP devices are shipped to customer with a default blank content FFh.
 There is one common EPROM version for debugging and prototyping which features the maximum memory size and peripherals of the family.
 Care must be taken to only use resources available on the target device.